JCaloca/Refactoring-Horiseon/README.md

 ## Credits

 Thank you to my Bootcamp partners for their study groups and consultation.
+In particular Joe Jensen!